-In the annals of unsolved American crime, few cases cast a spell quite like the Black Dahlia murder.
-The slaying occurred on January 15, 1947, making 2016 the 69th anniversary of the case.
-Yet nearly seven decades since newspapers first broke the brutal crime—”LA Girl Slain; Body Slashed in Two”, “Body Dismembered, Left in Field”—the case remains as mystifying as ever.
+LOS ANGELES, CA — In the annals of unsolved American crime, few cases cast a spell quite like the Black Dahlia murder.
+The slaying occurred on January 15, 1947, making 2018 the 71st anniversary of the case.
+Yet more than seven decades since newspapers first broke the brutal crime — “LA Girl Slain; Body Slashed in Two”, “Body Dismembered, Left in Field” — the case remains as mystifying as ever.

 Professionals and amateurs alike continue to pore over case details in hopes of a break.
-As recently as a year and a half ago, retired LA detective Steve Hodel announced he had cracked the case with evidence that implicated, of all people, HIS OWN FATHER.
+As recently as a few years ago, retired Los Angeles detective Steve Hodel announced he had cracked the case with evidence that implicated, of all people, his own father.

-Even the nickname ‘Black Dahlia’ speaks to the media’s two-faced presentation of Short.
+Even the nickname the “Black Dahlia” speaks to the media’s two-faced presentation of Short.
 On the one hand, she was portrayed as a girl lost in the big city, murdered by predators who took advantage of her innocence.
 In the same breath, many journalists insinuated Short had worked as a call girl.
 The barely concealed subtext was that a sex worker had been burned in her line of work.
 Such a death was unfortunate, but perhaps also to be expected.

 The Los Angeles County District Attorney determined Short had never worked as an escort, but this was only one of the many misconceptions surrounding the case.
 Witnesses who had supposedly seen Short during her missing week were, one by one, questioned and dismissed by investigators, who determined they were either outright lying or had mistaken Short for another woman.